-The piriformis is a flat, oval-shaped muscle located in the gluteal region of the upper thigh.
-It is one of the six muscles in the lateral rotator group that lie parallel to the posterior margin of the gluteus medius.
-The piriformis muscle has origins from several anatomical locations including the anterior sacrum, the spinal region of the gluteal muscles, and the superior edge of the sciatic notch.
-The muscle passes through the greater sciatic foramen and terminates on the greater trochanter of the femur.
-The tendons of the piriformis muscle connect with tendons of the obturator internus and the inferior and superior gemellus before inserting on the femur.
+The piriformis is a flat, oval-shaped muscle located in the gluteal region of the hip/proximal thigh.
+It is one of the six muscles in the hip short external rotator group, coursing parallel to the posterior margin of the gluteus medius.
+The piriformis muscle has origins from several anatomical locations including the anterior surface of the lateral process of the sacrum, the spinal region of the gluteal muscles, and the superior/gluteal surface of the ilium near the margin of the greater sciatic notch.
+The muscle passes through the greater sciatic notch and inserts on the greater trochanter of the femur.
+The tendon of the piriformis muscle joins the tendons of the obturator internus and the inferior and superior gemellus (i.e. the conjoint tendon) before inserting on the femur.
 The muscle abuts the posterior wall of the pelvis and the posterior wall of the hip joint.

 Piriformis syndrome is a neurological disorder that often presents with hip and buttock pain.
 The syndrome is often misdiagnosed and undertreated.